-This post on wearing long sleeves in the summer was originally published in 2016 and was updated in August 2021.
+This post on wearing long sleeves in the summer was originally published in 2016 and most recently updated in June 2023.

 My boyfriend would tell me I’m nuts for wearing long sleeves in the Texas heat, but when it is upwards of 100 degrees, it doesn’t make much of a difference what you are wearing as long as it breathes.

 Of course, I don’t wear just any long sleeves in the summer heat, I usually stick with cotton, linen, or chambray.
 It all comes down to fabric choice.
 As you probably know, cotton is the most breathable fabric you can find.
 It’s natural and allows air to move through it freely while wicking away moisture.
 According to Who What Wear, linen is the second best fabric for summer (which I’m wearing in these photos), because it is super light, and in the off-chance that there is a breeze, it’s loose and breathable.
 Linen is also known to be used in summer-weight bedding, as well.
 Of course, there’s always athletic material that boasts wicking powers, but I prefer the natural fabrics when I’m not working out.

 Growing up in Ohio, we barely put away our sweaters and coats to switch over our wardrobes for spring and summer.
 I remember going home from college one year in June and it was still in the 60s!
 So, as much as I wanted to wear cute tanks and shorts, I was frozen, so I always had a sweatshirt or chambray button-up nearby.

 To style long sleeve tops, I wear them over dresses, tie them up with skirts, or as pictured below, with shorts!

 There are so many ways to wear long sleeves in the summer and so many reasons to!